CREATE TYPE

 );

-Create a range type.
+Create a range type

 CREATE TYPE float8_range AS RANGE (subtype = float8, subtype_diff = float8mi);

-Create a base data type named box
+Create a base type

 CREATE TYPE box;